-- Assumption: Students are capable of understanding concepts and acquiring skills faster than their age peers for whom the comprehensive curriculum was designed. - Limitation: The degree of intervention in stages 5 and 6 is limited because of instructional time reduction. - Eg There are normally 14 periods per two-week cycle assigned for 2-unit courses over two years.
-Accelerants have only 13 periods per cycle over two years.
-[One period in Year 10/ cycle is available offline].
+- Assumption: Students are capable of understanding concepts and acquiring skills faster than their age peers for whom the comprehensive curriculum was designed. - Limitation: The degree of intervention in stages 5 and 6 is limited because of instructional time reduction.

+Eg There are normally 22 x 60 minute periods per cycle assigned for 2 unit courses over two years.
+Year 10 electives have only 10 periods.
+As a result, accelerants have only 21 periods per cycle over two years.